Advertiser Disclosure

 Both of these cards offer incredible benefits and travel protections, along with a flexible rewards program that provides fantastic value and earning potential for almost everyone.

-This is also a great card for someone who may not have immediate travel plans but wants to start earning valuable and flexible rewards points currency.
-With its lower annual fee, keeping this card long-term is a more manageable investment, and it prevents your points from expiring as long as you keep the card open.
+The Chase Sapphire Preferred card is ideal for individuals seeking their first travel rewards credit card.
+It’s also a useful card for anyone who may not have immediate travel plans but wants to start earning valuable and flexible rewards points.
+With its lower annual fee, this card is a more long-term, manageable investment that still offers valuable perks, and it prevents your points from expiring as long as you keep the card open.

 Frequently Asked Questions